Out there was the last-ever Inca kingdom. And so, I set out with a local guide and a mule-driver to trek to the lost city of Vilcabamba.

-We stayed with locals—campesinos, traditional peasants—the entire journey, sleeping on – or above, on hammocks – the hard-dirt floors of their stone and later, wooden huts.
+We stayed with locals—campesinos, traditional peasants—the entire journey, sleeping on hammocks or hard-dirt floors of their stone and, later, wooden huts.

-No hotels, no roads, no electricity on route to Vilcabamba.
+There were no hotels, no roads, no electricity on route to Vilcabamba.

-Bought tropical fruits from isolated farmsteads as the trail descended into fertile rainforest gorges: yellow-skinned passionfruit, papaya, banana, pineapple.
+We bought tropical fruits from isolated farmsteads as the trail descended into fertile rainforest gorges: yellow passion fruit, papaya, banana, pineapple.

-Occasional mule trains laden with sacks – of corn, cocoa, coffee beans – passed us, as we stood aside on the banks of this narrow track on this ancient highway, their neck bells clanging, this caravan of a dozen beasts and a colourfully-clad peasant family heading for market (some days away).
+Occasional mule trains laden with sacks – of corn, cocoa, coffee beans – passed us, as we stood aside on the banks of this narrow track on this ancient highway, their neck bells clanging, this caravan of a dozen beasts and a colourfully clad peasant family heading for market (some days away).

 The third day was solid up and down again, branching cloud forest, ravines with rivers raging.

-Often we undulated the rainforest slopes, muddy, paths as streams and rock, then a track of dry scrub to shady plateau overlooking Espiritu Pampa (the Plain of Spirits).
+Often we undulated the rainforest slopes, muddy paths as streams and rock, then a track of dry scrub to a shady plateau overlooking Espiritu Pampa (the Plain of Spirits).

 Later, several bushes and small trees mutilated, a few fresh dings in the blade where I connected with stone, but no, no new ruins found, no lost statues nor no snakes spotted.

 No ticket office, no rubbish bins, no tourists.

-they build a road or a heli-pad and by then I’ll be able to return in my autopilot wheelchair, accompanied by a young, adorable nurse, and slug down cold ones from the nearby panoramic restaurant and reminisce about how it was…).
+Truly a lost city, lost from tourism, that is until… they build a road or a helipad and by then I’ll be able to return in my autopilot wheelchair, accompanied by a young, adorable nurse, and slug down cold ones from the nearby panoramic restaurant and reminisce about how it was…

 Stayed in this tranquil town of adobe houses set around a central field/plaza.